carnellj/spmia-chapter2/README.md

 # Introduction
 Welcome to Spring Microservices in Action, Chapter 2.
 Chapter 2 focuses on what exactly is a microservice and goes into more detail on how to build a microservice using Spring Boot.
 This chapter in this code focuses on building a single service called the licensing service.
-After you have compiled and started the code you should have a service called the licensing service.
+After you have compiled and started the code you should have a service called the licensing service up and running.

 # Software needed
 1. Apache Maven (http://apache.maven.org).
 I used version 3.3.9 of the Maven.
 I chose Maven because, while other build tools like Gradle are extremely popular, Maven is still the pre-dominate build tool in use in the Java ecosystem.
 All of the code examples in this book have been compiled with Java version 1.8.